-As a sociologist, I am interested in Health technology, Mental health & suicide, and Substances & pain.
+As a sociologist, I am interested in Mental health AND suicide, Health Technology, AND pain.

-As a researcher, I strive to design and conduct research to improve health equity which ultimately improves the health and health services experiences of marginalized populations.
+As a researcher, I strive to design and conduct research to improve health and health services.
 In my work, I prioritize scientific rigor, respect for colleagues and participants, and a critical approach which illuminates structures of power and inequity.
-My work is deeply interdisciplinary in nature, and I have built and worked with interdisciplinary teams with training in medicine, nursing, psychology, policy, and sociology.
-My research has been featured in Health Sociology Review, the Journal of Addiction Medicine, the Journal of Ambulatory Care Management, the International Journal of Qualitative Methods, the Journal of Integrative and Complementary Medicine, and others.
+My interdisciplinary scholarship has been featured in Health Sociology Review, the Journal of Addiction Medicine, the Journal of Ambulatory Care Management, the International Journal of Qualitative Methods, the Journal of Integrative and Complementary Medicine, and others.

 My work spans three areas of investigation: